-Our algorithm for the unbounded model simply uses standard doubling (see [4, 2]).
+Our algorithm for the unbounded model simply uses standard doubling (see [BKM+92, AAF+97]).
 I.e., we keep a current "guess" of the maximum load of the complete sequence, which is actually a lower bound on the load, and a single active color.
-On the arrival of the first interval, we initialize the guess to be the largest power of 2 (with negative exponent) that is strictly smaller than the bandwidth requirement of the interval.
+On the arrival of the first interval, we initialize the guess to be the smallest (negative) power of 2 that is not larger than the bandwidth requirement of the interval.
 We open the first color with capacity which is twice the guess.
 Each time an interval arrives we color it with the active (i.e., last opened) color if possible.
 If a new interval arrives that cannot be colored with the active color, this means that the maximum load is at least twice larger than the current guess.
 We therefore update the guess to equal twice the current guess, and open a new color with its capacity equal to twice the new value of the guess.
 Repeat this process until the interval can be colored with the most recently opened color.
 This color becomes active.